 Transcoding, Formats & Codecs

-How these tracks are stored in the file is defined by the file-format.
-Common formats are avi, mov, ogg, mkv, mpeg, mpeg-ts, mp4, flv, vob
+A video file is a container.
+It usually contains one video track and one or more audio tracks.
+How these tracks are stored in the file is defined by the file format.
+Common formats are avi, mov, ogg, mkv, mpeg, mpeg-ts, mp4, flv, or vob.

-Each of the tracks by itself in encoded - using a Codec.
-Common Video-Codecs are h264, mpeg2, mpeg4, theora, mjpeg, wmv3.
-Audio-Codecs: mp2, mp3, dts, aac, wav/pcm.
+Each of the tracks by itself is encoded using a Codec.
+Common video codecs are h264, mpeg2, mpeg4, theora, mjpeg, wmv3.
+Common audio codecs are mp2, mp3, dts, aac, wav/pcm.

 Not all codecs can be packed into a given format.
-For example the 'mpeg' format is limited to mpeg2, mpeg4 and mp3 codecs (not entirely true).
+For example the mpeg format is limited to mpeg2, mpeg4 and mp3 codecs (not entirely true).
 DVDs do have stringent limitations as well.
 The opposite would be .avi; pretty much every audio/video codec combination can be contained in an avi file-format.

-As last note: Every time a video is transcoded the quality can only get worse.
+As last note: every time a video is transcoded, the quality can only get worse.
 Hence for the final mastering/muxing process, one should always to back and use the original source of the video.